Andrew NiermanUNIVERSAL FUND MEMBER

 Andrew's Story

 Andrew joined Watsi on March 30th, 2018.
 Three years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Sopheap, a 39-year-old farmer from Cambodia, to fund spinal surgery.
+Andrew's most recent donation supported Ivan, a 2-year-old boy from Haiti, to fund heart surgery.

 Impact